Generative diffusion in very large dimensions

 where $a_i=\pm 1$ are $N$ Ising spins, at equilibrium at inverse temperature $\beta$, with a small external field $h/N$ that creates an asymmetry.
 For $\beta>1$, this model has a phase transition.
 We shall see that the generative diffusion is able to reproduce it, but also that special care is needed in order to generate the exact degree of asymmetry, i.e. the correct fraction of the configurations in the positively and negatively magnetized states.
 This entails that the generative model can be in regimes in which typical configurations are generated correctly but their weights are not.

 The distribution $P_0(a)$ can be written by introducing the auxiliary variable $m$ through a Hubbard-Stratonovitch transfomation:

-Summing over $a_i$, we can deduce the distribution of $P_0(m)=\sum_{\va} P_0(m,\va) $.
-In the large $N$ limit it is the sum of two gaussians centered in $m=\pm m^*$, with variances of order $1/N$, where $m^*$ satisfies the mean-field equation $ m^*=\tanh(\beta m^*) $.
+Summing over $a_i$, we can deduce the distribution of $m$, $P_0(m)=\sum_{\va} P_0(m,\va) \simeq Ce^{-\beta N\Phi(m)}$, where the large deviation function is In the large $N$ limit, $P_0(m)$ is the sum of two gaussians centered in $m=\pm m^*$, with variances of order $1/N$, where $m^*$ satisfies the mean-field equation $ m^*=\tanh(\beta m^*) $.
 We shall consider the case of a Curie Weiss model in its low-temperature phase, $\beta>1$, so that $m^*>0$ and we have two pure states of magnetization $\pm m^*$.
-Actually, to simplify the analysis, it is convenient to consider the following simplified Curie Weiss model, defined by
+Actually, to simplify the analysis, it is convenient to consider the following simplified Curie Weiss model, in which the distribution of $m$ is the sum of two $\delta$ functions, instead of the sum over two gaussians with width that go to zero at large $N$.
+This modified model has the same large $N$ limit.
+The model is defined by

 Let us first study the exact score, as defined in (\ref{exact-score}).
 The joint distribution of $\vx(t)$ and $\va$ is:

 where